Free accessibility checker for any website

 Does SiteCurl test for full WCAG compliance?

 No. SiteCurl checks 14 common markup issues.
-It is a starting point for accessibility review, not a full WCAG 2.2 audit.
-Manual testing with assistive technology is still recommended.
+It gives you a starting point, not a full WCAG 2.2 audit.
+You should still test with real users and screen readers.

 What accessibility checks does SiteCurl run?

-SiteCurl checks for H1 tags, page language, viewport settings, alt text, heading hierarchy, landmarks, skip links, form labels, ARIA roles, iframe titles, tabindex, table headers, link text, and SVG names.
+SiteCurl checks H1 tags, page language, viewport, alt text, heading order, landmarks, skip links, form labels, ARIA roles, iframes, tabindex, tables, link text, and SVG names.

 How is this different from WAVE?

-WAVE provides more granular accessibility detail for a single page.
-SiteCurl checks 14 common issues across multiple pages as part of a broader seven-category audit.
+WAVE gives deeper detail on a single page.
+SiteCurl checks 14 common issues across many pages as part of a broader seven-type audit.

 Can I scan more than one page?

-The free audit checks your homepage.
-With a paid plan, you can scan up to 50 pages per site and track accessibility scores over time.
+The free audit checks your home page.
+With a paid plan, you can scan up to 100 pages per site and track accessibility scores over time.

 Check your site for accessibility issues